How to Measure, Improve, and Manage Customer Satisfaction to Grow Your Business

-> In this guide, we’ll ignore arguments of semantics, but it’s important to note that the focus generally shouldn’t be on providing an average experience, but rather, on creating raving promoters for your business.
+We’ll ignore arguments of semantics in this guide, but it’s important to note that the focus generally shouldn’t be on providing an average experience, but rather, on creating raving promoters for your business.

-> Still, measuring customer satisfaction can help us do this (no matter what we call the metric).
+Still, measuring customer satisfaction can help us do this (no matter what we call the metric).

-> If you don’t measure customer satisfaction, you can’t identify unhappy customers.
-If you don’t know who is unhappy, you don’t know who will churn.
+If you don’t measure customer satisfaction, you can’t identify unhappy customers.
+If you don’t know who is unhappy, you don’t know who will churn, and you can't figure out why they're unhappy.
 If people churn faster than you can acquire new customers, your business will fail.

-> ― H. James Harrington
+― H. James Harrington

 Without contact or feedback from the customer, we isolate ourselves in a sort of bubble.